 Tomatoes are one of the most popular vegetables to grow, and cherry tomatoes are perfect for salads and snacks!
-These tips will help you achieve fresh and healthy cherry tomatoes.
+Learn how to grow cherry tomatoes with these tips so that you may enjoy fresh and healthy ones

 Although this step isn’t necessary (you can go to your local garden center and pick up a tomato seedling), it can be a gratifying and exciting part of the process.
 There has also been some debate on the health of nursery plants versus home seed starting.
 Either way, let’s start here.